-The clustering activities of the APPLICATE project were carried out within the Work Package 8 to facilitate coordination and exploit synergies for a number of European and international activities that are related to some of the activities planned in APPLICATE.
-The strategy employed was to focus on a limited number of clustering activities that were given full attention with the aim to ensure effective collaboration with partners from Europe, North America and the wider international community.
+The clustering activities of the APPLICATE project were carried out within Work Package 8 to facilitate coordination and exploit synergies for a number of European and international activities that are related to some of the activities planned in APPLICATE.
+The strategy employed was to focus on a limited number of clustering activities that were given full attention with the aim of ensuring effective collaboration with partners from Europe, North America, and the wider international community.

-A Clustering Plan has been developed at the beginning of the project to identify major European and international projects and players focused at advancing polar prediction capacity and understanding the impact of climate change in the Arctic (Jung et al., 2019).
-In the plan, updated throughout the project's lifetime, each target cooperating project and initiative is linked with a project's team member who is responsible for the collaboration and to report to the Executive Board on clustering activities.
+A clustering plan has been developed at the beginning of the project to identify major European and international projects and players focused on advancing polar prediction capacity and understanding the impact of climate change in the Arctic (Jung et al., 2019).
+In the plan, updated throughout the project's lifetime, each target cooperating projects and initiatives is linked with a project team member who is responsible for the collaboration and for reporting to the executive board on clustering activities.

-Clustering within APPLICATE has been done on both the scientific and the coordination levels.
-At the scientific level, experiments and publications have been developed together with the international Arctic modelling community (e.g., with the "EU modelling cluster" of projects funded by the European Commission, or with projects participating in the CMIP6-endorsed Polar Amplification Model Intercomparison Project and in the Sea Ice Model Intercomparison Project) and involved primarily the project scientists and task leaders.
-At the coordination level, clustering was established through organisation of events, preparation of documents and activities with other projects and programs focused on the polar regions but not necessarily on numerical modelling (e.g., the "EU Polar Cluster" of projects funded by the European Commission or activities in cooperation with the WMO's Polar Prediction Project) and involve primarily the coordination team, the stakeholder engagement team and the communication team.
+Clustering within APPLICATE has been done on both the scientific and coordination levels.
+At the scientific level, experiments and publications have been developed together with the international Arctic modeling community (e.g., with the EU Modelling Cluster of projects funded by the European Commission or with projects participating in the CMIP6-endorsed Polar Amplification Model Intercomparison Project and in the Sea Ice Model Intercomparison Project) and involved primarily the project scientists and task leaders.
+At the coordination level, clustering was established through organization of events, preparation of documents, and activities with other projects and programs focused on the polar regions but not necessarily on numerical modeling (e.g., the "EU Polar Cluster" of projects funded by the European Commission or activities in cooperation with the WMO's Polar Prediction Project) and involve primarily the coordination team, the stakeholder engagement team, and the communication team.

-4 Impact Tracking
+4 Impact tracking

-The main purposes of KT activities in APPLICATE include maximising exposure, increasing awareness and conveying key results to the wider community of researchers, policymakers, and businesses.
-Therefore, we consider "impact" any significant advancements in expanding the community awareness related to Arctic-mid-latitude linkages and Arctic weather and climate research, disseminating the results of APPLICATE's research and, in general, enlarging the horizons for knowledge exchange and research uptake.
+The main purposes of KT activities in APPLICATE include maximizing exposure, increasing awareness, and conveying key results to the wider community of researchers, policymakers, and businesses.
+Therefore, we consider "impact" to be any significant advancements in expanding the community awareness related to Arctic-mid-latitude linkages and Arctic weather and climate research, disseminating the results of APPLICATE's research and, in general, enlarging the horizons for knowledge exchange and research uptake.
 In this section, we list the aspects of the project's KT strategy that were instrumental towards this objective, and we present, for each of them, a set of quantitative and qualitative indicators to assess the impact of the action.